 The national median for the number of full-time equivalents (FTE) for all cities is 54, meaning the median city agency has approximately 112,320 staff hours available across full-time, part-time, and seasonal employees.
-Currently, Fort Wayne has nearly 200 FTE dedicated to its system when counting full-time bodies (135) and adding part-time and seasonal hours (~131,000).
-When combined, 200 FTE is higher than the industry benchmark for all cities but is in alignment with agencies with similar populations served and overall budget size.
-However, there is a large reliance on part-time and seasonal hours which can put a strain on staff recruitment, hiring, and retention.
-Additionally, when examining the FTE metric in a different way, Fort Wayne is potentially understaffed (comparatively speaking) based on the population breakdown of FTEs per every 10,000 residents.
+Currently, Fort Wayne has nearly 200 FTE dedicated to its system, a metric much higher than the industry benchmark for all cities, but more in alignment with agencies with similar populations served and overall budget size.
+However, when examining the FTE metric in a different way, Fort Wayne is potentially understaffed (comparatively speaking) based on the population breakdown of FTEs per every 10,000 residents.

-Metric Fort Wayne All Cities 499,999 1,001-3,500 Acres of Parks Maintained Agency Budget \$10M+ Full-Time Equivalents (FTEs) 197.95 54 202 114 176 FTEs per 10,000 Residents 7.4 10.1 5.8 9.0 9.9
+Metric Fort Wayne 1,001-3,500 Acres of Parks Maintained Agency Budget \$10M+ Full-Time Equivalents (FTEs) 197.95 54 202 114 176 FTEs per 10,000 Residents 7.4 10.1 5.8 9.0 9.9